HAYVENO/Qeepp-App/README.md

 ## About the Developer

-Qeepp was built by me - Yusuf Abdulhafeez (HAYVENO), a React developer with experience in building web applications and user interfaces.
+QeepApp was built by me - Yusuf Abdulhafeez (HAYVENO), a React developer with experience in building web applications and user interfaces.
 This app was built as a way to demonstrate my ability to create simple and functional UIs with React, and to showcase my skills as a developer.

 ## Conclusion

-Thank you for checking out Qeepp, a note-taking app built with React.
+Thank you for checking out QeepApp, a note-taking app built with React.
 The app is primarily to showcase my basic React and React hooks skills.
 Most importantly, thanks for checking out my repo.
 If you appreciate the effort put into this, please do well to star the repo.
 Thanks ;)